Cabbagetown, Toronto: History

 After the war the area became increasingly impoverished.
 A large number of poorer residents moved in, many resorting to share one house among multiple families.
 The nineteenth-century brick houses began deteriorating and, as landlords saw less value in the neighbourhood, they were not maintained.
 It became known as one of Toronto's largest slums and much of the original Cabbagetown was razed in the late 1940s to make room for the Regent Park housing project.
-A new immigrant influx also lead to the beginning of ethnic diversity in the neighbourhood.
+A new immigrant influx also led to the beginning of ethnic diversity in the neighbourhood.
 The remaining section to the north, then still known as Don Vale, was also slated to be cleared and replaced by housing projects.
 In 1964 a Toronto Star writer wrote that "Cabbagetown has become a downhill ride and if you're on way up, you don't dare stay there for long unless you live in Regent Park."

 The construction of new housing projects was halted in the 1970s.
 In Don Mount this effort was led by Karl Jaffary, who was elected to city council in the 1969 municipal election along with a group of like-minded councillors who opposed sweeping urban renewal plans.
 John Sewell led the effort to preserve Trefann Court, which covered the southern section of the original Cabbagetown.
 A bylaw was approved in the 1970s to ban any building higher than four storeys, in reaction to the high density high-rises being built in neighbouring St. James Town.

+Festivals and Fairs

+Cabbagetown hosts a number of annual festivals and fairs.